 Named a Screen International Star of Tomorrow 2018, Prano's work has screened at events and festivals including BFI LONDON FILM FESTIVAL, TAMPERE FILM FESTIVAL, SLAMDANCE, UKMVA'S, SITGES FILM FESTIVAL and MELBOURNE INT'L FILM FESTIVAL.
 She was one of the 17 filmmakers selected for BFI NETWORK@LFF 2017, which sought to identify original new voices, iconoclasts and risk-takers.
 She is also an alumna of Berlinale Talent Campus.

-Prano is in late stage development with her debut feature film CENSOR, a psychological horror backed by the BFI, Ffilm Cymru Wales and Creative England.
+Prano is currently in post production with her debut feature, CENSOR, a psychological horror backed by the BFI, Film4, Ffilm Cymru Wales and Creative England.
 The project was chosen for the BFI NETWORK WEEKENDER 2017, and shortlisted for the Sundance Writers Lab.
 Executive producers include Andy Starke (Rook Films), Ant Timpson (Timpson Films) and Kim Newman.
-Her second feature film in development, WOMB, a psychological body-horror, was selected for the Ffilm Cymru Wales 'Cinematic' scheme, in association with the BFI.
-Prano and team continue to develop this, alongside CENSOR.
-Both films are produced by Silver Salt Films.

 Her short film NASTY has screened at over 100 festivals to-date, winning awards globally, including Best International Short at FANTASPOA and WOMEN IN HORROR FILM FESTIVAL, Excellence in Directing at CINEMATIC ARTS FILM FESTIVAL and an Honorary Mention at the Oscar-Qualifying NASHVILLE FILM FESTIVAL.
 NASTY was long-listed for the BIFA Best British Short Award and voted one of the top horror shorts of 2016 by Horror Happens and Fright Meter Awards.
 It's described as "ultra stylish" (ESFF), "aesthetically gore-geous" (Love Horror) and that it "Pries your brain apart, and drags you through the luminous VHS gateway to revelation" (Fungasm Press).